 Praise for Structured, Evidence-based Writing Instruction

-The writing methodology and teaching approach that Write Ahead uses has been fostered, tested and continuously improved by Dr. Leslie Laud, a Write Ahead co-founder, for over 15 years.
+The writing methodology and teaching approach that Write Ahead uses is based on research by Dr. Karen Harris and has been fostered, tested and continuously improved by Dr. Leslie Laud.
+Dr. Laud developed the Write Ahead curriculum.
 See what parents and teachers have to say about it:

 "This approach provided my daughter with the critical thinking tools she needed in order to be an effective writer.
 Perhaps this can be better summed up by my daughter, now in college, who recently told me that the approach . . .is “the reason I write so well today!"

 - Deb MacRae, Brooklyn, NY

 "With this approach, my son transformed from a streaming consciousness, to a clear, writer.
 Not only his writing transformed, but also verbal communication as well.
 I couldn’t be more excited or proud."

 "This approach transformed my daughter’s confidence and abilities as a creative and critical writer."